JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

+In this case, we have three options as said in the description of exercises.
+If the size of the third dimension is

+- `1` we use the `dropdims` function to drop the third dimension and recursively call the `image` function.
-The new method can be defined in the almost same way as the previous exercise.
-The main difference is in the way how we create the resulting array of RGB points.
-Firstly, we have to split the input array along the third dimension to get the matrices representing red/green/blue channels.
+- `2` we firstly use the `PermutedDimsArray` if `flip` is true and then the `eachslice` function to split the input array along the third dimension to get the matrices representing red/green/blue channels.
 Then we can use broadcasting to create the array of RGB points from these three matrices.
+- `3` we throw and `ArgumentError`.

+Altogether, the new method can be defined as follows.

 ```julia
 function image(x::AbstractArray{T,3}; flip = true) where {T <: Real}